Where to find bluebells in Gloucestershire

 Try and get a mixture of wide angle (zoomed out) and close ups of your family, as well as posed and natural photographs amongst the flowers.
 Avoid using the zoom feature on your phone where possible as generally this will degrade the quality of your photographs; you’ll get much better results moving in closer to take the photos.

 Top tip!
 If you haven’t already seen my guide to taking better photographs of your kids on your phone, click here to get your copy!

 Top tip!
 Use a tripod to set up your photograph with the rest of your family and then use a timer or remote so that you, too, can feature in your photographs!
-I recently bought this phone tripod from Amazon and it came with a handy little bluetooth remote too:Soft digits Adjustable Mini Tripod, Flexible Tripod Camera Travel Tripod with Bluetooth Control, Universal Clip 360° Rotating Camera Stand Holder for GoPro and Small Camera *(As an Amazon Associate I earn from qualifying purchases)
+You can find really affordable and great quality phone tripods on Amazon.
+This one comes with handy little bluetooth remote too.
+(As an Amazon Associate I earn from qualifying purchases)

 If in doubt, get in touch!

 If you’d prefer a stress-free approach to your bluebell photoshoot, where nice photos – that have YOU in them! – are guaranteed, then please do take a look at my outdoor photoshoots page to find out more about how I can help.